agorf/gcstats/README.markdown

     ruby gcstats.rb 3627915.zip

 Open _3627915.html_ to view your statistics.
-It it also possible to specify the output filename:
+It is also possible to specify the output filename:

     ruby gcstats.rb 3627915.zip agorf.html